lucee/lucee-docs/docs/03.reference/01.functions/imagefilter/function.md

 	- invert (boolean)
 	- dimensions (Array)
 feedback
-	A filter which priduces a video feedback effect by repeated transformations.
+	A filter which produces a video feedback effect by repeated transformations.

 	Parameters: